Red Fort

 Because the Red Fort's purpose was to commemorate the capital's move from Agra to Delhi, it was designed as a small city protected by strong walls.
 Visiting this wonder when you can dedicate some time to walking the grounds is how you can learn all about India's history and culture.
 Bring your camera, and observe the details throughout the Red Fort on your next trip.

-Attractions near Red Fort
+Things to Do near Red Fort

-Planning for a trip?
+Planning a Trip?

 Let our experts help you plan your next trip